Results for “Republican primary”

 Michigan GOP endorses Doug Lloyd as likely attorney general nominee and Tony Forlini as likely secretary of state nominee ahead of August convention.

-April 5, 2026·Michigan Capitol·4 sources - legislation
+April 5, 2026·Michigan Capitol·4 sources - politics

 Battle Creek Rep. Steve Frisbie Leads Michigan House Vote to Eliminate $5 Billion in Property Taxes